UtkarshTheDev/LocalLab/README.md

 AI: Hello!
 I'd be happy to help you with Python programming.
 What specific topic would you like to explore?

-You: Show me how to create a class
+You: Show me how to create a class --stream

 AI: Here's how to create a simple class in Python: